interscript/rababa/Readme.md

 This very recent solution allows for efficient predictions on CPU's with a reasonable sized model.
 	* **Pytorch to ONNX** conversion of pytorch to ONNX format
 	* **Strings Pre-/Post-processing**, also from [almodhfer](https://github.com/almodhfer/Arabic_Diacritization)
-	* **Strings search** within a corpus for single words.
-Even though NNets capture some understanding of arabic lexicography, single words without contexts can be easily interpreted wrongly.
 - [tests and benchmarking utilities](https://github.com/interscript/arabic-diacritization/tree/master/tests-benchmarks), allowing to compare with other implementations.
 	* tests are are taken from [diacritization benchmarking](https://github.com/AliOsm/arabic-text-diacritization)
 	* we have added own, realistic datasets for the problem of diacritization